-This year our Annual Lyrebird Survey will be held on Saturday June the 18th.
-The more volunteers we have the better able we are to get an accurate indication of the number of birds in our survey area so attendance by anyone (no experience necessary) is much appreciated.
-The meeting point for all volunteers is at the park visitors centre at 6.15 am.
-The count takes only 30 minutes from the time the sun rises and the birds start calling, which means after you have enjoyed your free breakfast it will be about 8.30am and you will be free to enjoy the rest of your Saturday.
-To secure your place please email firstname.lastname@example.org or call David on 0488 035 314 by this Wednesday.
+Don’t miss your chance to be involved with Friends of Tarra-Bulga National Park Annual Lyrebird Survey.
+This year it will be held on Saturday, June the 3rd.
+The meeting point for all volunteers is the park visitors centre at 6.15 am.
+The Survey takes only 30 minutes from the time the sun rises and the birds start calling, Straight after the count a free breakfast for all volunteers will be provided at the Lyrebird Cafe.
+To secure your place please email firstname.lastname@example.org or call David on 0488035314 by Wednesday 31/5/2017

 The worksite is in a remote part of the park and getting there will involve a scenic 3km walk through beautiful tree-fern filled Mountain Ash forest.
 The work will involve removing tree-guards from previous plantings and re-using them to plant more over-storey trees.

 The meeting point will be the park visitors’ centre at 9am.
 BYO snacks, drink, gloves.
 For planning purposes please RSVP to David on 0488 035 314 or email email@example.com